The Autopsy of Jane Doe: Plot

-They return to the autopsy room and again examine the corpse.
-When the door locks itself, Austin hacks it with an emergency axe.
-Through an opening, they see one of the missing corpses.
-Unable to get to the cremation furnace, they set the corpse ablaze in the exam room.
-The fire spreads rapidly; Tommy puts it out with an extinguisher but is disturbed to find the body has not burned.
-When the elevator turns back on, Tommy and Austin try to escape, but the doors will not close.
-Panicked, Tommy uses an axe against what he believes to be one of the animated corpses.
-When he and Austin exit the elevator, they discover he has killed Emma, who had returned to meet Austin.
+Beginning to attribute the strange happenings to Jane, Tommy and Austin return to the autopsy room to finish examining her.
+When the door locks itself, Austin hacks at it with an emergency axe.
+Through an opening, they see the disfigured face of one of the missing corpses, apparently reanimated.
+Unable to reach the cremation furnace, they use fuel to set Jane ablaze.
+Tommy extinguishes the quickly-spreading fire but finds the body still intact.
+When the elevator reactivates, Tommy and Austin attempt to escape again, but the doors will not close.
+They are approached by a dark figure - believing it to be one of the reanimated corpses, Tommy strikes it down with an axe, only to exit the elevator and discover that he has killed Emma, who returned to meet Austin.

-Certain that Jane Doe's corpse has been preventing them from finding out the truth about her death, they return to the examination room.
-Tests determine that Jane Doe's brain tissue cells remain active, proving that she is somehow still alive.
-Further examination of the cloth determines that the markings refer to Leviticus 20:27, which condemns witches, and the year 1693, the date of the Salem witch trials.
-Tommy and Austin reason that in their attempt to punish a witch, the Salem authorities instead transformed an innocent woman into a witch, rendering her immortal and allowing her to feel all of the pain her body endures even though she appears dead.
-Tommy offers himself to the corpse as a sacrifice, hoping she will spare Austin.
-Tommy's ankles and wrists shatter, mimicking the corpse's wounds.
-As the wounds occur to Tommy, the corpse's own wounds begin to heal seemingly ending her curse.
-Tommy reaches for a knife to cut out his own tongue and complete the ritual.
-However, Austin reluctantly stabs his father in the chest to end his misery.
-Believing he hears the sheriff outside, Austin tries to flee but realizes the voice is another hallucination.
-Startled by a vision of Tommy's corpse, Austin trips over the railing and falls to his death.
+They return to the examination room and discover that Jane's neurons remain active, meaning she is alive.
+They reexamine the cloth and realize that the markings refer to Leviticus 20:27, which condemns witches, and the year 1693, the date of the Salem witch trials.
+Tommy deduces that Jane had been tortured to death after being accused of witchcraft, but her brutal murder inadvertently transformed her into a real witch, rendering her immortal and able to feel whatever pain her body endures, though she appears dead.

+Deducing that she is keeping them alive because she wants them to suffer the way she has, Tommy offers Jane himself as a sacrifice, begging her to spare Austin.
+Wounds similar to Jane's are inflicted against Tommy; Jane's wounds simultaneously heal, and her eyes return to their original color.
+Tommy begs Austin to stab him to death to end his suffering, and Austin reluctantly complies.
+Hearing the sheriff outside, Austin approaches before recognizing it as another hallucination.
+Startled by a vision of Tommy's walking corpse, Austin trips over the railing and falls to his death.

 The police arrive the next morning and are confused by another inexplicable crime scene.
-The corpse, showing no signs of trauma, is taken to Virginia Commonwealth University.
-During the ambulance ride, the radio plays "Open Up Your Heart (And Let the Sunshine In)", and the corpse's big toe twitches.
+Jane Doe, showing no signs of trauma, is taken to Virginia Commonwealth University.
+During the ambulance ride, the radio spontaneously turns on, and Jane's toe twitches.